mankenavenkatesh/Language-Agnosticism/README.md

 # Language Agnostic

+## Why should you be language agnostic?
+ 1. You become a complete software engineer rather than simply being a Java developer or C++ developer.
+ 2. Helps figure out how to use certain language features effectively
+ 3. Gives rise to nimble thinking
+    'When you know various languages, you tend to get the knack for finding quick solutions to future problems.
+The reason for this is well justified.
+Since you can think about your problem in several frameworks, chances are high for you to find a cleaner and effective solution to your problem.'
+ 4. A language agnostic software developer is a happy software developer

 ## How to become langaguge agnostic?
  -  Step1 - Code in differnt programming languages.
  -  Step2 - Understand and implement differnt programming paradigms.